Radio City Music Hall tickets & tours | Price comparison

 Book at the lowest price!Save time & money by comparing rates.

-Radio City Music Hall, also known as the Showplace of the Nation, is one of Midtown Manhattan’s great Art Deco landmarks.
-On the guided route, you step into the Grand Foyer, get close to the legendary Great Stage, and visit the hidden Roxy Suite.
+Radio City Music Hall, also called the Showplace of the Nation, wraps Midtown Manhattan in pure Art Deco theater glamour.
+On the guided route, you move from the soaring Grand Foyer to the hidden Roxy Suite, the Great Stage, and a Rockette meet-and-greet.

 Select a date to find available tickets, tours & activities: